beeware/briefcase/docs/en/reference/env_management/conda.md

   requires = ["conda-forge::pillow"]
   ```

 Conda cannot install packages stored as local source references.
-If your requirements reference a local path, Briefcase will use `pip` to install that requirement (and it's dependencies) into your Conda environment.
+If your requirements reference a local path, Briefcase will use `pip` to install that requirement (and its dependencies) into your Conda environment.
 The following are examples of paths that would be installed with `pip`:

 - A local directory:
   ```python